sunsided/avr-rfm12/RFM12/ringbuffer/README.md

 bool dataWritten = buffer->tryWrite(wdata);
 ```

-Note that neither read and write operations are atomic.
+Note that neither read nor write operations are atomic.

 In order to flush the buffer, the `reset()` method can be used which
 resets the internal capacity counter.
 To retrieve the current fill level,